 4. Billing and Payment

-All Services provided by Envirolab shall be performed in accordance with the quote (“Quote”) or the current published pricelist (“Pricelist’) provided by Envirolab to the Client.
+All Services provided by Envirolab shall be performed in accordance with the quote (“Quote”) or the current published pricelist (“Pricelist’) provided by Envirolab to the Client, noting that the most up to date Pricelist is available to clients via the Envirolab website portal.
+Printed, downloaded copies of the pricelist, or part thereof, may not be current and are regarded as uncontrolled.
 An agreement by Envirolab and the Client to proceed in the absence a Quote shall be performed and billed in accordance with Envirolab’s Pricelist on the date the parties agreed to proceed.

 Envirolab will issue an invoice, based upon the Quote or Pricelist, whichever is applicable.
 Envirolab Group terms are strictly that all services will be by cash on delivery (‘COD’) or credit card (Amex and Diners are not accepted), unless agreed in writing by the Company.
 To make payments by any other method, the Client must be pre-approved by the Company.